ACROSS

 “I heard that you and Sean broke up.
 I know what that feels like, how much it hurts, and I’m sorry.
 If it’s not too soon, I wanted to ask if you’d like to go out with me this weekend?”

-“Sorry, but since we’re graduating soon, I’m not sure I want to bother dating.
+“Sorry, but since we’re graduating this year, I’m not sure I want to bother dating.
 After all, when summer comes, we’re all going to split up and go our separate ways.”

 Though not an optimal outcome, rejection was within Noah’s expectations.
 He just had to convince her to give him a chance, but gently.
 He had to choose his words with care so that he wouldn’t come off as desperate and frustrated, but not try to ham it up by turning it into a sonnet like an out-of-touch nerd.